 The internet is a minefield of malware and fraud, with some fraud-based websites lasting only hours in order to commit crimes and then vanish into thin air.

-I quizzed RSA Security’s business lead for Fraud and Risk Intelligence across Asia Pacific and Japan about the overall threat landscape, fraud prevention, and what everyone can do to keep themselves safe.
+I quizzed RSA Security’s business lead for Fraud and Risk Intelligence across Asia Pacific and Japan, Richard Booth, about the overall threat landscape, fraud prevention, and what everyone can do to keep themselves safe.

 Booth’s role as a business lead enables him to work with banks, card issuers and ecommerce businesses to secure their customers’ accounts and transactions.